Hospital operating margins stagger, outpatient demand grows

 This report highlights the latest trends in financial performance for U.S. hospitals and physician groups, drawn from monthly data from more than 135,000 physicians and over 1,300 hospitals.

-Note: Figures represent median year-over-year change by month for hospital data and December 2022 to February 2023 annualized versus 2022 for physician data.
+Note: Figures represent median year-over-year change for hospitals and October 2023 annualized versus 2022 for physician data.

 Hospital operating margin benchmarks

 Latest benchmarks illustrate the interplay of revenues and expenses on historically tight hospital operating margins.